simplicitesoftware/documentation/docs/docs/front/introduction.md

 ============================

 :::warning
-This lesson is part of the **Frontend Development** category, designed to guide you through frontend customization within Simplicité.
+This documentation is part of the **Frontend Development** category, designed to guide you through frontend customization within Simplicité.
 :::

 This guide covers Simplicité's tools for customizing UIs and implementing custom designs while maintaining access to all back-office features.